This policy was last updated on 19th November 2021.

 Consent for Advertising Cookies on Our Sites

 You may see a “cookie banner” on our websites.
-If you are visiting one of our Services from the EU/EEA, then we do not set, or allow our partners to set, cookies that are used to show you targeted ads before you click to accept.
+If you are visiting one of our Services from the EEA, then we do not set, or allow our partners to set, cookies that are used to show you targeted ads before you click to accept.
 When you consent in this manner, we and our partners may set advertising cookies on the site or other Service you are visiting.
-We’ll display the banner to you periodically, just in case you change your mind.

 Opt-Out of Email Marketing